 SpaceX is not the only new commercial space-venturing company.
 OneWeb, based in the UK, Blue Origin, founded by Amazon founder, Jeff Bezos, and the Luxembourg-based SES, which is already one of the largest satellite operators in the world, are among many firms looking to the stars to expand into the highly lucrative sector.
 These enterprises, along with other new government-led and research-based programmes, suggest a recent boom in the space economy that shows little signs of slowing down.
 Aside from the economic worth of the global satellite industry, which was estimated to be US$360 billion in 2019 (both commercial and government-led), there are many other advantages for society from utilising outer space.

 Satellites have a wide range of benefits.
-However, there are several important uses in the frame of the climate crisis.
+However, there are several important uses in the frame of the climate change.
 From the International Space Station (ISS) to hundreds of other observational satellites, remote sensing allows for climate and environmental monitoring.
 These imaging satellites are an incredible source of data for climate change research, enabling us to see the global changes on the planet that are happening more frequently, and with data freely available for anyone to view and use.
 For example, changing oceanic temperatures, currents and rising sea levels can be monitored by space-based research instruments.
 ISS measurements have indicated that global sea levels have increased by an average of 3.3 millimetres per year since 1993, due to melting glaciers and sea ice, and from thermal expansion within the oceans.
 Additionally, satellite imagery can show the changing sizes of glaciers and sea ice, which show that after 2017, 2019 had the second-lowest sea ice extent in the Arctic since 1978, with a similar situation in the Antarctic’s sea ice extent and coverage.

 Remote sensing satellites, such as NASA’s Global Precipitation Measurement (GPM) satellite, can determine the changing precipitation patterns and flooding.
 Rainfall changes indicate that globally, more extreme weather events are happening, with more droughts, flooding and hurricanes.
 Vegetation cover changes are also observable, even with the naked eye from space.
 Along with NASA’s GPM, ESA’s Copernicus Sentinel-2 satellite enables spatial mapping of biodiversity and biomass, agricultural impacts, soil degradation, forestry cover and deforestation (and afforestation).
 Understanding this is essential for understanding the bigger picture for better ground-level mitigation and management of degradative land uses, such as intensive agricultural practices.